 - Data management personnel, procedures and controls should be implemented to protect customers’ privacy.

 The internet provides ample opportunities for businesses to market their products online, but certain rules must be followed.
 Online merchants, no matter how small, are subject to federal regulations when selling their products over the internet.
-Businesses can’t make false claims about products and services, and they must disclose paid endorsements.
+For example, businesses can’t make false claims about products and services and must disclose paid endorsements.

-Passed in 2009 by the Federal Trade Commission, the act states that business owners may be subject to penalties of up $43,280 for each separate email violation.
-Under the CAN-SPAM Act, online merchants may be fined for the following:
+Email marketing is a popular way to reach potential and existing customers.
+Business owners (and their employees) must ensure their email campaigns comply with the CAN-SPAM Act.
+Passed in 2009 by the Federal Trade Commission, the act states that business owners may be subject to penalties of up to $46,517 for each separate email violation.
+Under the CAN-SPAM Act, online merchants may be fined due to the following: